LGBTQ community: Multiculturalism

-LGBTQ multiculturalism is the diversity within the LGBTQ community as a representation of different sexual orientations, gender identities—as well as different ethnic, language, religious groups within the LGBTQ community.
-At the same time as LGBTQ and multiculturalism relation, may consider the inclusion of LGBTQ community into a larger multicultural model, as for example in universities, such multicultural model includes the LGBTQ community together and equal representation with other large minority groups such as African Americans in the United States.
+LGBTQ multiculturalism is the diversity within the LGBTQ community of different sexual orientations and gender identities—as well as different ethnic and religious groups within the LGBTQ community.
+Some promote the inclusion of the LGBTQ community into a larger multicultural model, for example in universities; such a multicultural model includes the LGBTQ community together with other minority groups such as African Americans in the United States.

 The two movements have much in common politically.
 Both are concerned with tolerance for real differences, diversity, minority status, and the invalidity of value judgments applied to different ways of life.

 Researchers have identified the emergence of gay and lesbian communities during several progressive time periods across the world including: the Renaissance, Enlightenment, and modern Westernization.
 Depending on geographic location, some of these communities experienced more opposition to their existence than others; nonetheless, they began to permeate society both socially and politically.

 European cities past and present

-City spaces in Early Modern Europe were host to a wealth of gay activity; however, these scenes remained semi-secretive for a long period of time.
+City spaces in early modern Europe were host to a wealth of gay activity; however, these scenes remained semi-secretive for a long period of time.
 Dating back to the 1500s, city conditions such as apprenticeship labor relations and living arrangements, abundant student and artist activity, and hegemonic norms surrounding female societal status were typical in Venice and Florence, Italy.
 Under these circumstances, many open minded young people were attracted to these city settings.
 Consequently, an abundance of same-sex interactions began to take place.

 Many of the connections formed then often led to the occurrence of casual romantic and sexual relationships, the prevalence of which increased quite rapidly over time until a point at which they became a subculture and community of their own.

 Literature and ballroom culture gradually made their way onto the scene and became integrated despite transgressive societal views.
 Perhaps the most well-known of these are the balls of Magic-City.
 Amsterdam and London have also been recognized as leading locations for LGBTQ community establishment.

 By the 1950s, these urban spaces were booming with gay venues such as bars and public saunas where community members could come together.
 Paris and London were particularly attracting to the lesbian population as platforms for not only socialization, but education as well.
 A few other urban occasions that are important to the LGBTQ community include Carnival in Rio de Janeiro, Brazil, Mardi Gras in Sydney, Australia, as well as the various other pride parades hosted in bigger cities around the world.